 To learn more about ongoing work and initiatives, we invite you to read about the racial literacy popup course and event series, racial justice cluster searches, Anti-Racism and Culture and other pages in CSSH topics, social justice research, and op-eds for a broader public.

-- See our statement on CSSH’s Race and Social Justice Initiatives, Fall 2020
+- View our statement on CSSH’s Race and Social Justice Initiatives, August 2022

-- See the profiles of the members of the CSSH Advisory Council on Civic Sustainability, Diversity and Inclusion
+- View the members of the CSSH Advisory Council on Civic Sustainability

-- View demographic composition for faculty, staff, and students
+- View the demographic composition of faculty, staff, and students

-- See university resources for diversity and inclusion
+- Find university resources on diversity and inclusion

 Featured Stories